gorankarlic/lecture-dlt/README.md

 geth --syncmode light --verbosity 1 console
 ```

+You can find the reference for the console commands in the [Web3 documentation](https://web3js.readthedocs.io/en/v1.2.11/).

 ### 4.2.1 View peers

 To view the peer nodes that you are currently connected to: